- Life & Money

 Now that you’ve got the basics, here are the different types of annuities you can buy.

 Immediate income annuities are the most traditional and the easiest to understand.
 You pay an insurance company a lump sum up front.
 Then at some point in the future, typically within about a month (but no later than 13 months), you begin receiving a pre-determined amount of monthly income (say, $1,000 a month) that continues for the rest of your life.
 You can also specify that you want payments to last for a certain period of time, say 20 years, even if you die before then.
-In most cases, the income payments will not increase over time.
+In many cases, the income payments will not increase over time.
 However, there are ways to build income annuities with payments that will increase.

-Consider an immediate annuity to turn a portion of your savings into a reliable income stream that will last for as long as you want, and won’t be subject to market ups and downs.
+Consider an immediate annuity to turn a portion of your savings into a reliable income stream that will last for as long as you select and won’t be subject to market ups and downs.

 1Withdrawals are pursuant to possible contract limitations/adjustments and IRS tax rules.

-2 All investments carry some level of risk, including potential loss of principal.
+2All investments carry some level of risk, including potential loss of principal.
 Withdrawals from variable annuities may be subject to ordinary income tax, a 10% IRS penalty if taken before age 59 ½, and contractual withdrawal charges.

 Annuities are contracts sold by life insurance companies and are considered long-term investments that may be suitable for retirement.
 Income annuities (either immediate or deferred) have no cash value and once issued they can’t be terminated (surrendered).
 The original premium paid is not refundable and cannot be withdrawn.

 All guarantees associated with annuities and income plans are backed solely by the claims-paying ability of the issuer.